 Take notes

-You may think you’ll remember everything you discuss in your screening interview, but it’s best to take notes during and after the interview to refer back to.
+You may think you’ll remember everything you discuss in your screening interview, but it’s best to take notes during and after the interview and conduct meeting recaps to refer back to.
 This ensures that nothing gets forgotten or overlooked, and helps you decipher each applicant after conducting several interviews.

 5 Important Screening Interview Questions